 - is a carer such as a family member/friend who provides personal assistance and care to adults and is subject to abuse

-- is unable to demonstrate the capacity to make a decision and is need of care and support
+- is unable to demonstrate the capacity to make a decision and is in need of care and support

 Although, anyone can be at risk of abuse or exploitation.

-It is one of the responsibilities of Devon Safeguarding Adults Board to make sure that health and social care agencies prioritise the wellbeing of all individuals living in Devon.
+It is one of the responsibilities of the Torbay and Devon Safeguarding Adults Board to make sure that health and social care agencies prioritise the wellbeing of all individuals living in Devon.
 This applies to everyone, not only those people with care and support needs who are already engaged with health and social care services.

 Who can carry out the abuse?

 It is important to remember that anyone can carry out abuse or neglect, including: